yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. Total 54 peer-review activities verified by the Web of Science, <https://www.webofscience.com/wos/author/rid/N-7939-2013>.

 ## Active memberships in scientific societies
-1. American Society of Naturalists (Permanent membership since October 2017)
+1. American Society of Naturalists (Lifetime membership since October 2017)
 1. Ecological Society of Japan (October 2011–Present)
+1. European Society for Evolutionary Biology (April 2020–December 2024)
+1. Japanese Society of Plant Physiologists (January 2018–Present)
 1. Society for the Study of Species Biology (December 2010–Present)
-1. European Society for Evolutionary Biology (April 2020–December 2024)
-1. The Japanese Society of Plant Physiologists (January 2018–Present)
+1. Society of Evolutionary Studies, Japan (November 2024–Present)

 ## Organization of conferences
 1. December 2019. **Sato Y**, Muranaka T. Cutting-edge technology of plant omics and phenotyping (in Japanese).
 The 51st Symposium of the Society for the Study of Species Biology, Miyazaki, Japan